cambiotraining/sars-cov-2-genomics/101-managing_software_installation.md

 -   Oracle VirtualBox (<https://www.virtualbox.org/>)

-The full instructions and commands to run Oracle VirtualBox are explained in the [managing software installations instructions page](101-setup_installation_instructions.html).
+The full instructions and commands to run Oracle VirtualBox on Windows or Mac OS are explained in the [managing software installations instructions page](101-setup_installation_instructions.html).

 #### Dual Booting